 2016: The first One Night Only event is held

-    2017: One Night Only event will be held on Friday, November 3
+2017: One Night Only event was held on Friday, November 3

 Independent Pictures’ Board of Directors

 Therese Grida, Board President

 Therese has been involved with Independent Pictures since 2008 when she started volunteering for the organization as part of a course requirement.
 Her dedication to the organization quickly became apparent and 2009 she was asked to join the Board; she was voted President shortly thereafter.

 Therese holds a BFA from Ohio University with a major in Art Therapy and a Certificate of Arts Management from University of Massachusetts, Amherst.
 Therese has experience in all aspects of planning programs and events for all ages of the community, as well as experience in fundraising, grant writing and non-profit management.

 David is cofounder and owner of GhostLight Productions, LLC, a full service Event Producer.
 David’s almost four decades-long career in the production industry has him working primarily with non-profit organizations.
 In the span of the eleven year existence of GhostLight Productions, they have helped raise over $10 million dollars for their clients.

 David is a film enthusiast who is also instrumental in producing events for Independent Pictures, including One Night Only.
 He previously served on the Board of Directors for the Ashtabula County Animal Protective League.